THE HIP APPLICATION CYCLE FOR SUMMER 2022 IS OPEN TO ELIGIBLE CANDIDATES NOW THROUGH FEBRUARY 7, 2022.

 - A resume or curriculum vitae (one page, preferably)

 - Two letters of reference, containing the referee's signature, at least one from a faculty member or former teacher familiar with your academic achievements and potential (referees will receive a link so that they may directly upload the letter),

 - A personal statement of up to 750 words offering us a glimpse of who you are beyond your academic achievements, and what your aspirations may be, and how a summer in a Harvard stem cell lab will help you reach your goals.
 Additionally, how do the traits of resiliency, tenacity and openness to experience figure in your life?
 Tell us your story - use the statement to differentiate yourself from the other outstanding applicants!

-To the extent possible, please make certain your pdfs are not 'secured' - particularly the unofficial transcript - that can render them unreadable by the system.
+To the extent possible, please make certain your pdfs are not 'secured' - particularly the unofficial transcript - as that can render them unreadable by the system.
 If they are secured, you may have to scan the document and re-save it before submitting it.
 The team behind the CARAT system is working on a background solution to this problem.

 Your referees will receive, via email, instructions on how to securely and confidentially submit their letters on your behalf.
-They may sumit their letters before OR after you have submitted your application, but definitely must do so by the deadline of February 4, 2020.
+They may sumit their letters before OR after you have submitted your application, but definitely must do so by the deadline (TBD).
 Letters of recommendation will be matched via a unique identifier to your application.

 The selection process: